 - Folded Dimensions: 28″L x 38″H x 12″W

-Elenker entered into the mobility market fairly recently in 2017.
+Elenker entered into the market fairly recently in 2017.
 Since then they have released a number of well-regarded and highly-rated rollators and knee-walkers.
-Their Euro-Style Upright Walker is the newest product in the lineup and it’s already getting lots of positive reviews from customers.
+Their Euro-Style is the newest product in the lineup and it’s already getting lots of positive reviews from customers.
 In fact it was one of our readers who bought one and liked it so much they brought it to our attention and suggested we take a look at it.

 Design & Style

-Frankly there’s not too much to say about the design of the Elenker.
+Frankly there’s not too much to say about the design of this Elenker product.
 It’s about as standard looking as you can get for an upright rollator.
 That’s not necessarily a bad thing, it’s just a simple design focused more on function than form.
-The main part of the frame is constructed from aluminum tubes connected with a black aluminum “X” style cross brace that connects the two sides of the walker and provides the hinge for folding the unit.
+The main part of the frame is constructed from aluminum tubes connected with a black aluminum “X” style cross brace that connects the two sides of the rolling walker and provides the hinge for folding the unit.
 The extendable forearm rests are mounted on silver aluminum tubes.
 Exposed brake cables, chunky arm rests, black plastic knobs, and nylon seat and storage bag complete the look.
 It certainly won’t win any awards for its design aesthetic but it’s simple and functional and is available in your choice of three colors; red, white, or silver.

 On The Road